Reading the data

 As a filter, not a signal

 A high squeeze score does not tell you which direction the breakout will go.
 Long positions and short positions both lose money if you guess wrong on direction.
+This is the single most important thing to understand about any squeeze tool, including the TTM squeeze: it identifies energy, not direction.
 Combine the squeeze score with the trends grid to pick a side:

 • High squeeze plus higher timeframes bullish?
 Lean toward longs and wait for confirmation.